How to Choose the Right Photo for a Custom Photo Puzzle

 Photo-selection rules specific to collages:

 - Per-photo resolution.
-Each photo in the collage gets only its tile's portion of the print area, but each tile still needs 300 DPI at its size.
 A collage tile that is one-fourth of the puzzle still needs roughly one-fourth of the puzzle's pixel count for that tile.
 Use the highest-resolution version of each photo, even more strictly than for single-photo puzzles.

 - Visual cohesion across photos.
 Photos with similar palette, similar lighting, and similar zoom level read as one collage.
 Wildly different photos (an indoor flash photo next to a sunny outdoor photo next to a black-and-white archival photo) read as a jumble.
 If you must mix wildly different photos, consider applying a consistent filter or grayscale conversion to all of them.